Trajectory Class Fluctuation Theorem: Statistical Freedom from the Tyranny of the Rare

 \subsection{Circumventing Tyranny}

 The TCFT solves this problem using appropriate trajectory classes.
-To see how, consider forward and reverse processes with arbitrary privileged distributions and, thus, arbitrary free-energy differences.
-This requires a trajectory class $\class$ of constant free-energy difference.
-However, the latter is automatically guaranteed for any class with equilibrium privileged distributions, as in the example above.
+In principle, we may consider a process with arbitrary privileged distributions for both the forward and reverse processes.
+Thus, we can estimate arbitrary free-energy differences for a process, as long as we restrict consideration to a trajectory class $\class$ of constant free-energy difference, as described in Sec. \ref{sec:const_f_theory}.
+However, constant free-energy differences are automatically guaranteed for any class when we choose equilibrium privileged distributions for both the forward and reverse processes.
+The privileged distribution for the forward process described above was indeed equilibrium and we choose an equilibrium distribution for the corresponding reverse process as well.

-We focus on Eq. (\ref{eq:const_f_exp}), moving away from Jarzynski's Equality in Eq. (\ref{eq:jarzynski}).
+Now, focus on Eq. (\ref{eq:const_f_exp}), moving away from Jarzynski's Equality in Eq. (\ref{eq:jarzynski}).
 This expands the required estimators from simply the exponential average work to also include the forward and reverse process probabilities of class $\class$.
 Moreover, the exponential average work is now conditioned on $\class$.
-Thus, we determine or select sampled data that comes exactly from class $\class$; just as necessary for an experiment on the reverse process.
+Thus, the estimator is a function of sampled data that comes from class $\class$ in both the forward and reverse experiments.
 However, we need $\class$ to be such that the class average of the exponential work, the forward probability of the class, and the reverse probability of the class are statistically easy to estimate.

-This was situation in the example above, assuming sampling trajectories from class $A$.
-First, note that $A$ has very high probability $1 - \epsilon$, so estimating its probability from data is statistically easy.
+This is the case when sampling trajectories from class $A$ in the example above.
+First, note that $A$ has very high probability $1 - \epsilon$, so estimating its log-probability from data is statistically easy.
 Second, its class average exponential work is also easily estimated since the class itself is highly likely and its work distribution is narrow.

 This leaves estimating the reverse class probability.
 In this, we choose our second privileged distribution to be the equilibrium distribution for the final-time energy landscape and so solve for the equilibrium free-energy change, as desired.
 This, then, fully specifies the reverse process.
-Since the equilibrium free-energy change vanishes, Eq. (\ref{eq:const_f_exp}) says the reverse-process probability of class $A$ is $\revP(A) = 1/2$.
+Since the true equilibrium free-energy change vanishes, Eq. (\ref{eq:const_f_exp}) says that the reverse-process probability of class $A$ is $\revP(A) = 1/2$.
 In this way, since $A$ is likely in the reverse process, it too is easily estimated.